Visiting and Contact Info

 The Dr. M. T. Geoffrey Yeh Art Gallery

-4) The Strip: This popular spot is a central, flagstone walkway through the center of the Residence Village, a complex of six-story residence halls on the south side of the campus.
-Lined with benches, the strip extends from the Montgoris Dining Hall, past several residence halls to the Red Storm softball field, one of several courts and fields on campus.
+4) The Strip: A flagstone walkway that serves as the “main street” of the Residence Village, a complex of six-story residence halls on the south side of Queens campus.
+Lined with benches, the strip extends from the Montgoris Dining Hall, past several residences, to the Red Storm softball field.

 |Most Popular Places Off Campus:||Greenwich Village, Manhattan|